norton120/pirate_baby/content/project-301/take_to_the_sea.md

 > _"Insanity is doing the same thing over and over again, but expecting different results." - Rita Mae Brown_

 Once you get bitten by the startup bug, there is no such thing as failure.
-Every setback, every letdown is just prelude; because all
+Every setback, every letdown is just prelude, and serve to reignite
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTU1NzIyODY2LDE4NjA2NzI2MDddfQ==
+eyJoaXN0b3J5IjpbMjI0NjU2MzY4LDE4NjA2NzI2MDddfQ==
 -->